University of Regensburg: Rankings

+The University of Regensburg has been featured in various international university rankings.
+According to the QS World University Rankings of 2024, it is ranked in the 741–750 range globally and holds the 38th position within Germany.
+Additionally, in the Academic Ranking of World Universities (ARWU) of 2023, the University of Regensburg placed in the 401–500 category worldwide, and secured a position between 25 and 31 in the national rankings.

 The Handelsblatt Ranking 2014, one of the most relevant rankings for business administration in Germany, ranked the university's Department of Business Administration among the best 25 in German-speaking Europe.

 Service

 On campus, students are provided with a large central cafeteria (Mensa) and several smaller ones, a pizzeria, a bank, a bookshop as well as various other shops.
 The open-access University Library, with its modern online catalogue and loan system, holds over 3.15 million books and periodicals.
 All students receive a PIN code for the computers, which grants free access to e-mail services and the Internet in all computer rooms throughout the campus.
 Students also have access to the services provided by the university's Computer Centre in any one of the more than 20 computer pools on campus and in most of the student dormitories.

 Student residences, a number of which cater to students with special needs, are located in close proximity to the campus as well as in the city centre itself.

 In addition to its academic function, the University of Regensburg encourages numerous extracurricular activities on campus.
 Various choirs, musical ensembles and art exhibitions (drawings, prints, sculpture and photography) testify to a dynamic cultural life on campus.
 Every year, more than ten student drama groups stage their productions in the theatre on campus.
 Well equipped audiovisual studios cater to students with an interest in film and music production.

 The Sports Centre provides recreational courses for students.
 The choice of courses ranges from aikido to capoeira, and from kayaking to volleyball.

 The university's International Office offers international students well developed orientation and integration programmes.